Latin Jazz

 In Latin Jazz, the instrumentation often goes beyond the standard jazz ensemble.
 You’ll see traditional jazz instruments like the saxophone, trumpet, and piano.
 But the Latin influence brings in a wealth of percussive elements.
 We’re talking congas, bongos, timbales, and even the occasional güiro for that raspy texture.
 These instruments provide the unique rhythms that make Latin Jazz so irresistibly danceable.

-Styles Within the Style: The Many Faces of Latin Jazz
+The Many Faces of Latin Jazz

 There are several sub-genres within Latin Jazz itself, each with its own flair and rhythmic patterns.
 Afro-Cuban Jazz, Brazilian Jazz, and Latin Soul Jazz are just a few examples.
 Each sub-genre brings its own unique rhythm and cultural background to the mix.

-Why You Should Be Listening to Latin Jazz
+Why You Should Be Listening to Latin Jazz?

 If the infectious rhythms and soul-stirring melodies aren’t enough to convince you, consider this: